 The Blainville-sur-Mer estuary is an exceptional place for biodiversity and preserved nature.
 Designated a Natura 2000 area, an exceptional fauna and flora develop there.

-A winding water path through a marsh with yellow flowers and a cloudy skyA winding water path through a marsh with yellow flowers and a cloudy sky.
-The horizon shows a line of trees and a few buildings in the distance.
+A winding water path through marshes with yellow flowers and a cloudy skyA winding water path through marshes with yellow flowers and a cloudy sky.
+In the background, buildings and trees can be seen.
+The dark clouds suggest a possible storm.

 Located between the communes of Blainville-sur-Mer and Agon-Coutainville, the haven covers over 500 hectares.
 The entrance to the haven is marked by 2 dune strips which are subject to severe tidal action.